CODARcode/cheetah/docs/draft/README.md

       values for such parameters as well which is needed for codesign studies.
     + When one creates a campaign with the above specification file, the campaign will have 4 experiments (2x2 parameter combinations).
-    + Notice that parameters are given internal campaign name because one can use lambda functions to generate dependencies between different parameters and define "derived" parameters by using expressions with names of other parameters.
+    + Notice that parameters are given internal campaign name because one can use lambda functions to generate dependencies between different parameters and define <b>derived parameters</b> by using expressions with names of other parameters.
       For example, ...
     + <b>SweepGroup</b> has <b>run_repetitions=2</b> parameter that says that each experiment should be repeated twice.
     + In each experiment specified above there are two MPI jobs running: